darylalim/text-to-speech-pipeline/README.md

 The app will:
 - Automatically detect and use MPS acceleration on Apple Silicon Macs
-- Download the Bark model on first run (~5GB, one-time)
+- Download the Bark Small model on first run (~2GB, one-time)
 - Open in your default browser

 ## How to Use